-To provide further evidence, we perform determinantal quantum Monte Carlo (DQMC) simulations on an $8\times 8$ square lattice with periodic boundary conditions, fixing $|U|/t=1$ for all considered cases (see Supplementary Material Sec.~IV). \figref{fig:QMCspin}~(a), shows that the susceptibility for the $\boldsymbol{N}^x$ order peaks at $\mathbf{Q}=(\pi,\pi)$.
-We demonstrate the existence of a divergent susceptibility for the AFM in-plane spin order at a finite temperature $T_c$ through the temperature scaling analysis in \figref{fig:QMCspin}~(b), which confirms the AFM forms as an actual long-range order across different fillings.
+To provide further evidence, we perform DQMC simulations on an $8\times 8$ square lattice with periodic boundary conditions, fixing $|U|/t=1$ for all considered cases (see SM~\cite{Note1} Sec.~IV).
+In \figref{fig:QMCspin}~(a), the susceptibility for the $\boldsymbol{N}^x$ order peaks at $\mathbf{Q}=(\pi,\pi)$.
+We demonstrate a divergent susceptibility for the AFM in-plane spin order at a finite $T_c$ through temperature scaling in \figref{fig:QMCspin}~(b), which confirms the AFM forms as an actual long-range order across fillings.
 These results are consistent with our aforementioned theoretical predictions, and are markedly different from the ferromagnetism often observed in flat-band systems~\cite {PhysRevLett.62.1201,Mielke_1992,PhysRevLett.69.1608, 10.1143/PTP.99.489, PhysRevB.93.144418, 2018NatPh..14.1125L}.

 Furthermore, the average quantum metric in this case is $\bar{g}_{\mu \nu}=\mathds{1}_2\eta^2/4$.
 Consequently, according to \eqnref{col}, the correlation length for the $\boldsymbol{N}^x$ order is given by $\frac{|\eta|}{2\sqrt{2}}\left|1-\frac{T}{T_c}\right|^{-1/2}$.
 The linear dependence of the correlation length on $\eta$ is also verified numerically (see \figref{fig:corr_len} in SM, Sec.
 IV \cite{Note1}).